Senescence-associated secretory phenotype: Causes

-SASP expression is induced by a number of transcription factors, including C/EBPβ, of which the most important is NF-κB.
+SASP expression is induced by a number of transcription factors, including MLL1 (KMT2A), C/EBPβ, and NF-κB.
 NF-κB and the enzyme CD38 are mutually activating.
 NF-κB is expressed as a result of inhibition of autophagy-mediated degradation of the transcription factor GATA4.
 GATA4 is activated by the DNA damage response factors, which induce cellular senescence.
+SASP is both a promoter of DNA damage response and a consequence of DNA damage response, in an autocrine and paracrine manner.
 Aberrant oncogenes, DNA damage, and oxidative stress induce mitogen-activated protein kinases, which are the upstream regulators of NF-κB.

+Demethylation of DNA packaging protein Histone H3 (H3K27me3) can lead to up-regulation of genes controlling SASP.

-mTOR (mechanistic target of rapamycin) is also a key initiator of SASP.
+mTOR (mammalian target of rapamycin) is also a key initiator of SASP.
 Interleukin 1 alpha (IL1A) is found on the surface of senescent cells, where it contributes to the production of SASP factors due to a positive feedback loop with NF-κB.
 Translation of mRNA for IL1A is highly dependent upon mTOR activity. mTOR activity increases levels of IL1A, mediated by MAPKAPK2. mTOR inhibition of ZFP36L1 prevents this protein from degrading transcripts of numerous components of SASP factors.
+Inhibition of mTOR supports autophagy, which can generate SASP components.